 Cleaning Your Pool After a Hurricane

-When taking inventory after a hurricane, the condition of your pool likely isn't one of the first things on your mind — the health of your family and the state your home understandably are top priority.
-But cleaning your pool after a hurricane is an important step of recovery, for both health and recreation purposes.
+When taking inventory after a hurricane, the condition of your pool likely isn't one of the first things on your mind — the health of your family and the state of your home are understandably a top priority.
+But cleaning your pool after a hurricane is just one important step of hurricane recovery, for both health and recreation purposes.

-Hopefully you prepared your pool for the storm, but hurricanes can wreak havoc on even the cleanest and most well-maintained swimming pool.
-Storms that bring high wind and rain, such as hurricanes, can sweep dirt and debris into your pool.
-Large storms may cause flooding, which can create an even longer list of potential contaminants, such as mud, silt, and germs.
+Hopefully, you were able to prepare your pool for the storm.
+But hurricanes can wreak havoc on even the cleanest and most well-maintained swimming pool.
+Storms that bring high wind and rain — such as hurricanes — can sweep large amounts of dirt and debris into your pool.
+Large storms may even cause flooding, which can generate an even longer list of potential contaminants, including mud, silt, and germs.

-Keeping your pool clean and safe can be challenging, but after times of severe weather or natural disasters, it may seem next to impossible.
-Leslie's is here to help get your pool water back to crystal clear, no matter how dirty your pool might look.
-Below is the complete list of easy-to-follow tips, including these highlights:
+Keeping your pool clean and safe can be challenging on its own.
+After times of severe weather or natural disasters, it may seem next to impossible.
+Leslie's is here to help get your pool water back to crystal clear, no matter how dirty it might look.
+Below is the complete list of easy-to-follow tips, which includes these key points:

 Do Not Drain Your Pool

-Even if your water is filthy and saturated with dirt and debris, you should never remove all of the water from your swimming pool after a storm.
+Even if your water is filthy and saturated with dirt and debris, you should never remove all the water from your swimming pool when cleaning up after a hurricane.
 Although it may be tempting to drain your pool and start over with clean water, removing the water from your pool can be dangerous.
 Emptying a pool after a large storm can lead to your pool “floating” or “popping” out of the ground due to an elevated water table.
 Your best bet is to clean the water currently in your pool, no matter how dirty it may look.

-If there is no electricity available when you clean your pool after a hurricane, clear out as much debris as you can and superchlorinate the pool water.
-Bring the Free Available Chlorine (FAC) level up to at least 5–10 ppm using Di-Chlor Shock or liquid chlorine.
-Maintain this FAC level to prevent algae and hinder mosquito larvae growth.
+If there is no electricity available when you clean your pool after a hurricane, clear out as much debris as you can, and superchlorinate the pool water.
+Bring the Free Available Chlorine (FAC) level up to at least 5–10 ppm (parts per million) using dichlor shock or liquid chlorine.
+Maintain FAC levels between 2–4 ppm to prevent algae and hinder mosquito larvae growth.
 To avoid problems with liner bleaching or surface discoloration, stir up the water with a pool brush or battery-operated pool cleaner.
 Once the power is restored, complete the remainder of the steps.

 Clean Pump Strainer and Skimmer Baskets

-Before restoring power and running your filtration system, it is a good idea to clean out the pump strainer and the skimmer baskets.
-These will most likely have a good deal of debris in them and, if not properly cleaned, could cause your system to clog up.
+Before running your filtration system, it's a good idea to clean out the pump strainer and the skimmer baskets.
+These will most likely have a good deal of debris from the hurricane.
+And, if not properly cleaned, this debris could cause your system to clog up.

 Check Electrical Equipment and Restore Power

-Before turning the power to your pool equipment back on, you will want to remove all plastic coverings and check for any signs of water damage to your equipment.
-If the equipment is dry, you should be fine to turn the power back on and start running your filter pump.
+Before turning the power to your pool equipment back on, you'll want to remove all plastic coverings and check for any signs of water damage to your equipment.
+If the equipment is dry and everything looks normal, you should be fine to turn the power back on and start running your pool pump.

-If there appears to be any signs of water or water damage, do not turn the power back on.
-Instead, consult a licensed electrician and have him/her come out to your house to check your equipment.
-To prevent potential injuries, as well as serious damage to your pool equipment, do not try to turn the power on or clean the equipment without first consulting a professional.
+If there are any signs of water or water damage, do NOT turn the power back on.
+Instead, consult a licensed electrician or pool professional, and have them come out to your house to check your equipment.
+This will help prevent potential injuries, as well as serious damage to your pool equipment.

 Clean and Backwash Filter

-Due to the large amounts of dirt, dust, and small particles in your water, your filter will most likely need to be cleaned or backwashed before running the filtration system, as well as several times during cleaning, depending on the severity of the storm.
-When cleaning or backwashing the filter, make sure to reference the manufacturer’s operation guide to ensure you are cleaning it correctly.
+Due to the large amount of dirt, debris, and small particles in your water, your filter will most likely need to be cleaned or backwashed before running the filtration system.
+You may need to do this several times during the cleanup process, depending on the severity of the storm.
+When cleaning or backwashing the pool filter after a hurricane, make sure to reference the manufacturer’s operation guide to ensure you're cleaning it correctly.

 If you use a DE filter, now would be a great time to replace the DE filter media.
-If you use a cartridge filter, it would also be a good time to remove the cartridges and clean them individually, or even replace the cartridges if they're showing signs of reduced filtration ability.
+If you use a cartridge filter, it's a good time to remove the cartridges and clean them individually, or even replace the cartridges if they're showing signs of reduced filtration ability.

 Check the Water Level and Remove Water as Necessary

-During the course of a hurricane or severe storm, a good amount of water most likely found its way into your pool.
-This is OK, all it means is that you should remove the excess water and return your pool to its normal level.
-Using a submersible pump or a siphon, take out the excess water, and bring your water level back to normal, which should be just about halfway up your skimmer opening or the pool tile.
-(Before doing this, see the next section.)
+During the course of a hurricane or severe tropical storm, a good amount of water will likely find its way into your pool.
+This is OK!
+All it means is that you should remove the excess water and return your pool to its normal level.
+Using a submersible pump or a siphon, take out the excess water and bring your water level back to normal.
+This should be about halfway up your skimmer opening or the pool tile.
+However, before doing this, see the next section...

 Vacuum and Brush Pool Walls and Floor

-Before you begin clean up: If your filter system is so equipped, it may be a good idea to vacuum directly to waste instead of running the debris through the filter, as this will clog the filter quickly.
+If your filter system is so equipped, it may be a good idea to vacuum directly to waste instead of running the debris through the filter, as this will clog the filter quickly.
 To accomplish this will require the water level to be higher than normal as the pool will be draining as you vacuum to waste.
 If your water level is already elevated from the storm, you can simply vacuum to waste instead of lowering the water levels with a submersible pump.
 Otherwise, if water levels are already where they should be, grab a garden hose to refill the pool as you vacuum.

-Even though your pool may look clean and clear after a few rounds of vacuuming.
-But while cleaning your pool after a hurricane, there will still be a good amount of microscopic and potentially harmful organic contaminants still floating around.
-If left unchecked, this can lead to annoying algae growth, as well as potentially harmful germs in your pool.
-To stop the growth of these contaminants in their tracks, begin by using a powerful pool shock like Cal-Hypo Shock or Di-chlor Shock.
+Your pool may look clean and clear after a few rounds of vacuuming.
+But while cleaning your pool after a hurricane, there will still be a good amount of microscopic and potentially harmful organic contaminants floating around in the water.
+Left unchecked, this can lead to problematic algae growth, as well as potentially harmful germs in your pool.
+To stop the growth of these contaminants in their tracks, begin by using a powerful pool shock, such as cal-hypo shock or dichlor shock.
 Add enough shock to raise the chlorine level to around 10.0 ppm.

-Run Circulation and Filtration Systems Until Water is Clear
+Run Circulation and Filtration System Until Water is Clear

-Running your circulation and filtration systems is the last step to achieving a clean and clear pool after a hurricane.
-After vacuuming and brushing your pool, you will want to run your pool equipment until the water is completely clear.
-This may take a several days, but it is important to make sure your system is running the entire time.
+Running your circulation and filtration system is the last step to achieving a clean and clear pool after a hurricane.
+During the cleanup process, run your pool equipment until the water is completely clear once again.
+This may take several days, but it is important to keep your system running the entire time.
 Use a powerful enzymatic water clarifier to help speed up the process.

-Take extra care to check the skimmer baskets, the pump strainer basket, and the pressure of the filter while you are running the equipment around the clock.
-Empty the baskets as soon as they fill up with debris, and backwash your filter if the pressure gauge reads 8–10 PSI higher than the clean starting pressure.
+Take extra care to check the skimmer baskets, the pump strainer basket, and the pressure of the pool filter while running the equipment around the clock.
+Empty the baskets as soon as they fill up with debris, and backwash your filter if the pressure gauge reads 8–10 psi higher than the clean starting pressure.
 This will help keep your equipment running smoothly, and will give you a healthy pool in no time!